Fredericton Motorsports Club

 all street-legal cars must have a currently valid MVI sticker and past a quick tech inspection on site. make sure your battery is secure!

 all drivers and passenger must wear a safety helmet (Snell-approved M or SA 2000 or newer).
-We have helmets you can borrow, if you don't have your own - just bring them back between runs, as another competitor may need one too.
+Club has helmets which can be borrowed.

 wear tight fitting, closed-toe sneakers.
-Sandals, even sport sandals, are not permitted.
+Sandals, even sport sandals, should not be worn.

 all participants must serve as track marshals when they are not driving their vehicle in competitive runs.